arnaugomez/agent-spaces/proposal/problems-with-tool-calling-and-mcp.md

 AI models can achieve complex tasks by writing code.
 This approach is more efficient and reliable than tools and MCP servers.

-Here, I explain how any tool or MCP can be transformed into a code API.
-This way, any AI agent can be re-written as a code agent.
+Here, I explain how any AI agent can be re-written as a code agent by transforming its tools or MCPs into code execution operations.

-Despite its advantages, code needs an environment to run.
+Despite their advantages, coding agents need an environment to run.
 So I introduce "Agent spaces", an open-source framework to create and manage isolated environments where AI can create files and run code safely.
 I also propose an open standard that allows any AI model to carry out complex tasks via code execution.

 ## Two standards